bafulton/recipes/src/breakfasts/cake-donuts.md

 - 1 quart oil, for frying

 ## Instructions
-1. Mix dry ingredients in bowl.
+1. Mix the dry ingredients in a bowl.
 2. Add melted butter and mix until crumbly.
-3. Stir in milk and egg until smooth.
+3. Stir in the milk and egg until smooth.
 Knead lightly.
 4. Roll to ¼ inch thickness on a floured surface and cut out donuts.
 5. Fry in hot oil (375 degrees) until golden brown (about 3 minutes, flipping once).
-6. Coat with cinnamon sugar or powdered sugar glaze, or serve with raspberry jam.
+6. Coat with cinnamon sugar or powdered sugar glaze or serve with raspberry jam.

 ## Resources
 [!ref target="blank" text="Recipe"](https://www.allrecipes.com/recipe/43051/plain-cake-doughnuts/)